 Becoming Ezra Jack Keats

-The first full-length biography for adult readers of one of the most influential authors of children's literature
+The first in-depth biography of one of the most influential authors of children's literature

 Becoming Ezra Jack Keats offers the first complete biography of acclaimed children’s author and illustrator Ezra Jack Keats (1916–1983) intended for adult readers.
 Drawing extensively from his unpublished autobiography and letters, Becoming Ezra Jack Keats covers the breadth of Keats’s life, taking readers through his early years as the child of immigrant parents, his introduction to illustration and writing, and the full arc of his remarkable career.